 Live stream UFC Fight Night and PPVs in Canada

 Canadian fight fans also have a few options for watching UFC on TV and online.
-In the main, big cards like UFC 250 will be pay-per-view events on TV and should be offered by most major cable providers, including the likes of Bell, Rogers, Shaw, Telus, Eastlink - expect to pay around $64.99 for the privilege.
+In the main, big cards like this month's UFC 253 will be pay-per-view events on TV and should be offered by most major cable providers, including the likes of Bell, Rogers, Shaw, Telus, Eastlink - expect to pay around $64.99 for the privilege.

 To live stream UFC's biggest events, your safest bet is therefore likely to be UFC Fight Pass, as it is in other countries.
 Expect similar pricing to TV pay-per-view costs.
 Beyond that, UFC Fight Nights are a lot cheaper and easier to find.
 Generally, they're shown on TSN (The Sports Network), which offers streaming-only access from $4.99 a day or $19.99 a month.